KAMALESH-MENON/training/README.md

       - mininum xp & maximum xp
   - **Update Pokemon**: Updates details of a specific Pokemon.
   - **Delete Pokemon**: Removes a Pokemon from the database.

-  ## Data Initialization

-  - Loads initial Pokemon data from a remote JSON source when the application starts.

 ## Installation